pyranha-labs/ezfs/README.md

 # EZFS

-EZFS is an optimized, minimal dependency (down to 0), virtual filesystem adapter library for Python.
+EZFS (Easy Filesystem, or Everythingz a Filesystem) is an optimized, minimal dependency (down to 0), virtual filesystem adapter library for Python.
+EZFS provides access to the most common operations for "files" and "filesystems", while abstracting storage away from the user and developer, to simplify both UX and DX.
+All you need to know is how to access files in Python, and EZFS will take care of the rest, regardless of your selected backend.

+In order to provide a streamlined UX and DX, EZFS leverages existing native Python designs and patterns, such as open/read/write operations, and applies them all backend storage types.
+The learning curve is minimal: if you know how to read/write a local file in Python, you also know how to read/write to any location in EZFS.

-The library provides abstraction layers for reading and writing to various backend storage solutions with a single frontend.
-Reading and writing is supported for text and binary files across local, remote, and memory "filesystems".
+Reading and writing is supported for both text and binary files across local, remote, and memory "filesystems".
 Additional compression types and storage types can be supported by extending the primary `File`, `Filesystem`, and `Compressor` adapters.
+EZFS can also be faster than "native" open/read/write operations in some scenarios, due to having a specialized focus.
+Refer to the compatibility guides, and "Why EZFS", for more information.

 ## Table Of Contents